denysovvl/Laravel-EasyCollector/README.md

     }

 ```
-EasyCollector is convenient to mass insert to model
+EasyCollector is a convenient way to mass insert to model

 ```php